In This Article

 Who should use it: Arbutin is generally safe for all skin types.

-When you can use it: Arbutin can be used twice a day.
+How often can you use it: Arbutin can be used twice a day.
 It is safe to apply on clean skin with other creams and serums.
 It can also be used in the summer since it does not make skin more sensitive to the sun.

 Works well with: Vitamin C, AHAs